State Pay Stub Requirements: Are Employers Required To Provide Pay Stubs In Texas?

 Total number of:

 Across the rest of the US, pay stub requirements are surprisingly varied.
-A uniform federal mandate on pay stub provision does not exist in the United States.
-So, each state must create its own strategy.
-This leads to a highly interesting regulatory scheme comprised of several distinct classes.
+Every state has its own state laws.
+This leads to a highly interesting regulatory scheme comprising several distinct classes.
+Here are the categories for state requirements about stub laws:

 States With No Pay Stub Requirements

-Nine states do not require any form of pay stub documentation:
+Nine states do not require any form of pay stub documentation.
+In these states, there are no laws requiring employers to provide paycheck stubs.
+These states are:

 Alabama